-Nationwide Survey: Health Care Costs Top Retirement Worry, But Few Planning How to Pay Them
+Nationwide Survey: Health Care Costs Are a Top Retirement Worry, But Few Have A Plan on How to Pay Them

-John Carter, president and chief operating officer of Retirement Plans for Nationwide, said the Harris Poll of nearly 1,300 U.S. adults age 50 and older, found that 69% of affluent pre-retirees list soaring retirement health care costs as their #1 fear.
+John Carter, president and chief operating officer of Retirement Plans for Nationwide, said the Harris Poll of over 1,300 U.S. adults age 50 and older, found that 7 out of 10 affluent pre-retirees list soaring retirement health care costs as their #1 fear.

 Health care costs are a family issue